-Rodger Corser may not be well known in the U.S., but viewers here probably have seen the busy Australian actor in at least one of his starring roles.
+Rodger Corser may not be well known in the U.S., but viewers here probably have seen the busy Australian actor in at least one of his TV roles.

 Corser stars as Hugh Knight in “The Heart Guy,” a marvelous mix of family dramedy and medical procedural that chronicles a successful Sydney surgeon’s fall from grace and his hilarious efforts to revive his career.